arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 * classes.
 The syntax doesn't seem to offer that much benefit and forces utility functions to be separated from methods that use them.
 * getters/setters: would probably be a good idea
-* destructuring: probably somes opportunities to simply some code
+* destructuring: probably some opportunities to simply some code
 * default parameters: would clean up some code
 * rest/spread
 * generators